kubedb/docs/docs/guides/mariadb/concepts/mariadb/index.md

 | 6.
 Delete Snapshots                 |    &#10007;    | &#10007; | &#10007; | &#10003; |

 If you don't specify `spec.terminationPolicy` KubeDB uses `Delete` termination policy by default.

-## Next Steps

-- Learn how to use KubeDB to run a MariaDB database [here](/docs/guides/mariadb).
-- Want to hack on KubeDB?
-Check our [contribution guidelines](/docs/CONTRIBUTING.md).